Favorites ()

 Mental Health and Well-Being for Educators

-MITIE is proud to support School of Education graduate students through unique offerings like the upcoming Mental Health and Well-Being for Educators course, which will be part of the school's graduate-level curriculum for teachers, school-based personnel, and youth workers.
-These upcoming new and innovative courses have been designed by educators, mental health experts, and youth workers with the goal of promoting collaborative learning and honoring both lived and professional experiences.
+MITIE is proud to support unique offerings like the upcoming Mental Health and Well-Being for Educators course, which will be offered in Summer 2024 as part of the school's graduate-level curriculum for teachers, school-based personnel, administrators, and youth workers.
+Funding for this course is made possible by the generous support of MITIE.

 Elevating Whole Person Health